striezel/botvinnik/doc/commands.md

 * `!wikiit` - _(since version 0.0.7)_ gets extract from an article on the
   Italian Wikipedia, e. g. `!wikiit Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikinl` - _(since version 0.1.0)_ gets extract from an article on the Dutch Wikipedia, e. g. `!wikinl Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikipl` - _(since version 0.1.0)_ gets extract from an article on the Polish Wikipedia, e. g. `!wikipl Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikipt` - _(since version 0.1.0)_ gets extract from an article on the
+  Portuguese Wikipedia, e. g. `!wikipt Albert Einstein` will show an extract from the article about the scientist Albert Einstein
 * `!wikiru` - _(since version 0.0.7)_ gets extract from an article on the
   Russian Wikipedia, e. g. `!wikiru Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikitr` - _(since version 0.1.0)_ gets extract from an article on the
+  Turkish Wikipedia, e. g. `!wikitr Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikiuk` - _(since version 0.1.0)_ gets extract from an article on the
+  Ukrainian Wikipedia, e. g. `!wikiuk Альберт Ейнштейн` will show an extract from the article about the scientist Albert Einstein

 ### Entertainment